On Teleology: V. Setting

 “Renovation also happens to suit a constructivist perspective on learning, i.e. learning as an active process during which someone integrates new experiences with what they already know.
 Yet this distinction between ‘what is known’ and ‘what is new’ has also been an avenue for critiquing constructivism’s overwhelming predominance, as has the general notion that active learners mean passive teachers, as has the nuance of what ‘active’ even means – thinking about stuff or doing stuff.
 Other nuances distinguish something learned from something experienced and something internal or uniquely derived from something external or belatedly accepted as consensus.”

 With all that said, what statement about learning is credible without some thought afforded to teaching – I began sketching that out, too, at the time.
-So… Take 2: ‘learning as renovation’ means what for teaching?
+So, today… Take 2: ‘learning as renovation’ means what for teaching?
 What exactly is teaching?

 Photo Credit: Brett Jordan on Unsplash